pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

       ![finder-repo-mount](/images/s_finder_repo_mount.png)

 1. Edit the files as needed.
-1. When ready, **add your changes to the Pachyderm repo by stopping the `pachctl mount` command with `CTRL+C` or by running `pachctl unmount
+1. When ready, **add your changes to the MLDM repo by stopping the `pachctl mount` command with `CTRL+C` or by running `pachctl unmount
 <mountpoint>`** (or `unmount /<path-to-mount>`, or `fusermount -u /<path-to-mount>`).

-      If you have mounted a writable Pachyderm share, **interrupting the `pachctl mount` command results in the upload of your changes to the corresponding repo and branch**, which is equivalent to running the `pachctl put file` command.
-You can check that Pachyderm runs a new job for this work by listing current jobs with `pachctl list job`.
+      If you have mounted a writable MLDM share, **interrupting the `pachctl mount` command results in the upload of your changes to the corresponding repo and branch**, which is equivalent to running the `pachctl put file` command.
+You can check that MLDM runs a new job for this work by listing current jobs with `pachctl list job`.